 Colin enjoys travelling, especially when travelling includes hiking.
 Here he is in the Alps near Wengen, Switzerland.

-He has also been at the forefront of developing property assessed clean energy financing (PACE) in Ohio.
-His efforts in PACE include serving as counsel to energy special improvement districts throughout the state, serving as counsel to PACE administrators, and serving as bond counsel and lender’s counsel to Ohio port authorities and other financial institutions that finance energy efficiency and clean energy projects through PACE.
-Colin is well known within the PACE community, and he has both attended and spoken at national PACE conferences.
+Colin has been at the forefront of developing property assessed clean energy (PACE) financing in Ohio.
+His PACE efforts include serving as counsel to PACE administrators and energy special improvement districts throughout Ohio, as well as serving as bond counsel and lender’s counsel to Ohio port authorities and other financial institutions that finance energy efficiency and clean energy projects through PACE.
+He is well known within the PACE community and has spoken at several national PACE conferences.
 He has extensive experience negotiating, documenting and closing PACE transactions, including as part of complex capital stacks.

 Ohio’s largest PACE transaction

 Served as counsel on a $16.3 million refinancing of a construction loan that involved significant PACE financing.
 The project funds eligible upgrades to a hotel near The Ohio State University campus in Columbus, Ohio.
 Energy efficient improvements include upgrades to the lighting and the building envelope.

 COTA downtown bus pass program